-For the last few months, while life was more uncertain, we have published a shorter monthly online newsletter for Members in place of our biannual printed editions.
+We now publish an online newsletter for Members in place of our biannual printed editions.

 Articles, photographs and ideas, as well as news of our Members, are always welcome and should be addressed to the Editor, Barbara Wilson at firstname.lastname@example.org

 We have two changes to personnel at the Club to announce.
 We welcome our new General Manager, Al Heathcote; Al has an impressive rowing background, winning a Silver Medal in the M8+ at the Beijing Olympics in 2008, before moving into the hospitality industry.

 We also welcome Pete Bridge as the new Chairman, having previously been a member of the committee.
 Our huge thanks go to Hugh Richardson, the outgoing Chairman, who has done so much for the Club since he joined the Committee in 2012.